 2. Online GOTV efforts

-As per the result of a GOTV experiment conducted by Yale, social media has the power to exert pressure of participation within a network.
+As per the result of a GOTV experiment conducted by Yale University, social media has the power to exert pressure of participation within a network.
 Peer-to-peer campaigning does this well.
 A peer-to-peer or p2p campaign leverages the trend of exerting pressure using social media.
 This makes it an effective medium to reach your supporters and encourage them to vote.

-Also, studies have shown that phonebanking can be as good as door-knocking in getting out the vote.
+Also, recent studies have shown that phonebanking can be as good as door-knocking in getting out the vote.

 4. Text messaging